Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Abstract

 \section{Abstract}

-Target speaker extraction (TSE) extracts the target speaker's voice from overlapping speech mixtures given a reference utterance.
-Existing approaches typically fall into two categories: discriminative and generative.
-Discriminative methods apply time-frequency masking for fast inference but often over-suppress the target signal, while generative methods synthesize high-quality speech at the cost of numerous iterative steps.
-We propose Mask2Flow-TSE, a two-stage framework combining the strengths of both paradigms.
-The first stage applies discriminative masking for coarse separation, and the second stage employs flow matching to refine the output toward target speech.
-Unlike generative approaches that synthesize speech from Gaussian noise, our method starts from the masked spectrogram, enabling high-quality reconstruction in a single inference step.
-Experiments show that Mask2Flow-TSE achieves comparable performance to existing generative TSE methods with approximately 85M parameters.
+Target speaker extraction (TSE) extracts the target speaker's voice from overlapping speech given a reference utterance.
+Existing masking-based approaches are lightweight and effective but suffer from an inability to synthesize missing content, leading to degraded perceptual quality.
+On the other hand, recent generative TSE models typically synthesize high-quality speech with diffusion, but require numerous iterative steps resulting in high computational costs and latency.
+We propose \textbf{Mask2Flow-TSE}, a two-stage framework combining the strengths of both paradigms.
+We introduce the deletion/insertion (D/I) proportion, an analytical tool that reveals early flow steps predominantly remove signal components rather than synthesize them.
+Based on this finding, we decouple deletion from insertion: a masking-based module handles the deletion-dominant early steps, while a single flow-matching step performs the remaining insertion for high-quality reconstruction.
+Specifically, the first stage uses lightweight convolution for the masking module, while the second stage employs a Diffusion Transformer (DiT) adapted for TSE with speaker conditioning.
+Unlike prior approaches that start from Gaussian noise, our method starts from the masked spectrogram, enabling high-quality reconstruction in a single inference step.
+Experiments show that Mask2Flow-TSE produces high-quality extractions with only 85M parameters and one-step inference, while preserving clean single-speaker inputs with minimal degradation.